dhchenx/Catla-HS/docs/catla-templates.md

-# Document of templates in Catla
+# Document of templates in Catla-HS
 This document illustrates details of templates and rules to construct a tuning task or project for MapReduce jobs on Hadoop.
 Properly designing the configuration files of the running project can improve efficiency of tuning on Hadoop.

 ## Task-based template

 The task-based template is the core of this self-tuning system since it abstracts important job operations from one simple job execution on Hadoop.
 Job operations includes uploading Java libraries of job, uploading necessary datasets to analyze in a job, starting job execution and setting Hadoop environments.
 HJM implementation is illustrated as the HadoopTaskRunner class in Figure 1 where HJM depends on HadoopEnv, HadoopJar and HadoopTask classes.
 The attributes and methods in these classes illustrate actual implementation in the system.